sunknudsen/privacy-guides/how-to-self-host-hardened-strongswan-ikev2-ipsec-vpn-server-for-ios-and-macos/README.md

 ### Step 2: log in to server as root

-Replace `185.193.126.203` with IP of server.
+> Heads-up: replace `185.193.126.203` with IP of server.

-When asked for passphrase, enter passphrase from [step 1](#step-1-create-ssh-key-pair-on-mac).
+> Heads-up: when asked for passphrase, enter passphrase from [step 1](#step-1-create-ssh-key-pair-on-mac).

 ```shell
 ssh -i ~/.ssh/vpn-server root@185.193.126.203